 Yes, Paris is the epitome of French culture, cuisine, and history, and any traveler should give it plenty of time to explore.
 However, its central geographic location is ideal for the further exploration of the French countryside outside of the city and for multiple day trips from Paris.
 From grand palaces to rural vineyards, the open spaces outside of Paris provide even more of a insight into the culture and people of France.
 The following day trips from Paris are not only exciting and noteworthy, but they can also be quite affordable as well.

 Once home to Louis XIV and other kings of France, Versailles is now a UNESCO World Heritage Site and museum, and is open to visitors.
-This ornate and extravagant palace was constructed in the 1600’s and is famous for its beautiful gardens, Hall of Mirrors, Opera theater, and numerous royal apartments.
-In addition to viewing exhibits that portray the lives of the royal families, visitors can also browse the numerous art galleries that contain over 60,000 works of art from the 16th through 19th centuries.
-Also, the gardens themselves make for an enchanting afternoon, as guests can take in the perfectly manicured flora alongside the grand fountains.
+This ornate and extravagant palace was constructed in the 1600’s.
+It´s famous for its beautiful gardens, Hall of Mirrors, Opera theater, and numerous royal apartments.
+In addition to viewing exhibits that portray the lives of the royal families, visitors can also browse the numerous art galleries.
+They contain over 60,000 works of art from the 16th through 19th centuries.
+Also, the gardens themselves make for an enchanting afternoon.
+Guests can take in the perfectly manicured flora alongside the grand fountains.

-Visiting Versailles from Paris is quite easy, as multiple trains run daily and take less than an hour for the trip.
+Visiting Versailles from Paris is quite easy.
+Multiple trains run daily and take less than an hour for the trip.
 From Gare d’Austerlitz, take the RER C train to Gare de Versailles – Rive Gauche.
 Wear comfortable shoes as the palace and its grounds are quite large.
 Read a more detailed guide for your visit to Chateau de Versailles here.

-This unique island sits just off of the northwestern coast of France, and is only accessible by foot during low tide.
+This unique island sits just off of the northwestern coast of France.
+It is only accessible by foot during low tide.
 Jutting upwards from the sea, the small island appears to entirely covered by buildings, and looks similar to a castle.
 In fact, it is a historic monastery and small town with a population of only 44 people.
-Visitors can meander their way around the homes, shops, grand halls, and monastery buildings looking for beautiful views over the sea and countryside as well as hidden alleyways and charming architecture.
+Visitors can meander their way around the homes, shops, grand halls, and monastery buildings.
+Meanwhile, you can be looking for beautiful views over the sea and countryside.
+They can also explore hidden alleyways and charming architecture.

 To get here, five trains run daily to the town near the island, where buses connect.
 The entire journey takes under 4 hours.
 Buses also run the entire distance from Paris, departing from various stations in the city.
 Read a more detailed guide for your visit to Mont Saint Michel.

-The Loire Valley, to the southwest of Paris, is known for wine, vineyards, and various castle-like palaces often referred to as chateaux.
-An easy 2.5 hour train ride from Paris will take you to the Château de Chenonceau, a beautiful and striking palace that seems to have been built as a bridge across the river.
-Built in the 1500’s, the estate is now a museum housing historical artwork and furnishings from various periods in French history.
-This chateau, as well as the surrounding gardens, make for a breathtaking day trip, but other nearby destinations can also be visited in the same day.
+The Loire Valley is in the southwest of Paris.
+It’s known for wine, vineyards, and various castle-like palaces often referred to as chateaux.
+An easy 2.5 hour train ride from Paris will take you to the Château de Chenonceau.
+This place is a beautiful and striking palace that seems to have been built as a bridge across the river.
+Built in the 1500’s, the estate is now a museum.
+It houses historical artwork and furnishings from various periods in French history.
+This chateau, as well as the surrounding gardens, make for a breathtaking day trip.
+Also, there are other nearby destinations that can also be visited in the same day.

 Nearby is Château de Chambord, another massive castle-like palace known for its distinctive French Renaissance architecture, and surrounded by a large expanse of yet more beautiful gardens to explore.
 Here visitors can ride bicycles and take boats around the estate.
 Inside the chateaux, tour guides and a high-tech historical guide on an iPad explain the history of the palace and local areas, as well as describe the various artwork.